mawuto/multi_modal_lidar_dataset/docs/pipelines/README.md

 ### 1.1 GNSS Conversion
 - The outdoor ground truth is published on `/gnss_pose` in **latitude/longitude**.
-- build the scripts/gnss2odom/gnss2odom.py code into a catkin package (gnss2odom_converter).
+- build the script located in `/gnss2odom/gnss2odom.py` code into a catkin package (gnss2odom_converter).
 - Use the built package to convert the gnss_pose into ENU coordinates (`/odom`).

 ```bash
 rosrun gnss2odom_converter gnss2odom.py